 We’re a founding signatory of the Social Mobility Pledge and are incredibly proud to have our efforts recognised by being ranked first in this year’s Social Mobility Employer Index.

-On 16th May 2018, we were proud to be the founding corporate partner together with National Numeracy to launch the first ever National Numeracy Day.
+On 16th May 2018, we were proud to be the founding supporter, together with National Numeracy, of the UK’s first ever National Numeracy Day.

 By promoting lifelong learning and increasing numeracy and literacy skills, we can help drive opportunity for people from lower socio-economic backgrounds across the UK.